Dev-Khant/Analyze-Github-Code/README.md

 # Work In Progress 🚧

-1. Handle big code files as they have more tokens.
-2. Improving UI.
+1. Improving UI.
-3. Deployment to server to clould and extension to Chrome web store.
+2. Deployment to server to clould and extension to Chrome web store.